mattbroussard/gdc_touch/README.md

 # Project Status

-In the fall, Robert and Matt will both be taking the CS378 course and will continue improving this application while working on other projects.
-Negotiating the deployment of a milestone version of the application on the screens is currently in progress.
+This project began in Spring 2013 as part of the CS378 FRI course.
+Work has continued (albeit slower) in the fall CS378 FRI continuation course.
+We are currently negotiating the deployment of the application on actual displays with the department.